RLadiesMorelia/RLadiesMorelia.github.io/content/_index.md

 - block: markdown
   content:
     subtitle: ""
-    text: "Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.\n\nI apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.\n\nPlease reach out to collaborate \U0001F603"
+    text: "This is a local chapter of R-Ladies Global ( https://www.rladies.org), an organization that promotes gender diversity in the R community worldwide.
+We meetup in person or virtually to learn about the R programming language, algorithms and advanced tools.\n\nR-Ladies welcomes members of all R proficiency levels, whether you’re a new or aspiring R user, or an experienced R programmer interested in mentoring, networking & expert upskilling.
+Our community is designed to develop our members’ R skills & knowledge through social, collaborative learning & sharing, supporting minority identity access to STEM skills & careers, the Free Software Movement, and contributing to the global R community! \U0001F603"
-    title: "\U0001F4DA My Research"
+    title: "\U0001F4DA ¿De qué se trata R Ladies?"
   design:
     columns: "1"
 - block: collection